 Your Eye Test

 Your standard eye exam or check up is designed to perform a routine health check of your eyes.
-David will ask you some simple questions before performing a series of easy tests to examine both the interior and exterior of your eyes.
+Amy will ask you some simple questions before performing a series of easy tests to examine both the interior and exterior of your eyes.
 This will take approximately 40 minutes.

-Examining The Eye: Your eyes will be examined internally by an opthalmoscope, a small hand held instrument which shines a light through the pupil of your eye to view its structure more closely and clearly.
+Examining The Eye: Your eyes will be examined internally by an ophthalmoscope, a small hand held instrument which shines a light through the pupil of your eye to view its structure more closely and clearly.